 Also, go do loads of hiking at Grouse Mountain, Whistler, Vancouver Island.
 One of my best experiences here is my 27 hour train ride to Edmonton, the best scenic ride I have taken in my life till date, and Canada is almost another very safe place for a solo female traveller.

-7. Last but not least – Lisbon, Portugal
+7. Solo Trvel at last but not least – Lisbon, Portugal

 Yes, last but not least..Lisbon.
 Its a bustling little city in Portugal with so much to offer.